lich2000117/NLP_NoteBook/README.md

 How sentences relate to each other in a document
 - Discrouse segmentation (document divided into chunks)
 - Discourse parsing (relation between sentences)
-- Anaphora resolution (who, where, how)
+- Anaphora resolution (who, where, how, he, she (refers to previous entity))

 #### TextTiling: find a point to divide document to two parts P9
 get K sentences from two sides and use BOW and cosine similarity, if difference is large (threshold T), set point.